 First Property Registration Processes and Procedures

 The Registration of Title Act 1964 (Compulsory Registration of Ownership) (Cork and Dublin) Order 2010 (S.I.
-516/2010) brings into effect the compulsory registration of title in the Land Registry (now managed and controlled by the Property Registration Authority (the "PRA")) and has been extended to the counties and cities of Dublin and Cork from the 1st of June 2011.
-Registration of title in the Land Registry is now compulsory in all counties.
-This development is part of an ongoing departure from the older and more limited system of registration of titles in the Registry of Deeds and it is anticipated that compulsory registration will facilitate the governmental backed initiative to introduce "e-conveyancing".
+516/2010) initiated the compulsory registration of title in the Land Registry, now under the management of the Property Registration Authority of Ireland (PRAI).
+This mandate was extended to encompass the counties and cities of Dublin and Cork starting from June 1, 2011.
+Today, registration of title in the Land Registry is mandatory across all counties.
+This shift marks a transition away from the older and more restricted system of title registration in the Registry of Deeds.
+Furthermore, it aligns with government initiatives promoting "e-conveyancing."

-When title is registered in the Land Registry, all relevant particulars of the property and its ownership are entered on "folios" which, in conjunction with Land Registry maps, form the register maintained in the Land Registry.
+When property title is registered in the Land Registry, it involves recording all relevant property and ownership details within designated "folios."
+These folios, coupled with Land Registry maps, collectively constitute the official register maintained by the Land Registry.

 When does registration become compulsory?